LogoFerriteCustom

 IEA Rare Earth Elements (Executive Summary)Published 2026 (2024 chain snapshot and 2025 policy events)Downstream concentration, export-control timeline, and disruption-value indicators used in sourcing risk framing.High for macro concentration signal; not project-specific procurement advice.

-USGS Mineral Commodity Summaries 2026 - StrontiumPublished February 2026U.S. net import reliance and end-use distribution including ceramic ferrite magnets.High for macro end-use context; does not provide supplier-level risk scoring.
+USGS Mineral Commodity Summaries 2026 - StrontiumPublished February 2026U.S. net import reliance, end-use distribution for ceramic ferrite magnets, and 2024-2025 shock signals (29 t -> 8,100 t U.S. celestite imports; Mexico 819,000 t -> 20,000 t output).High for macro end-use context; does not provide supplier-level risk scoring.

 USGS Mineral Commodity Summaries 2026 - BaritePublished February 2026Import-source concentration and net-import-reliance proxy data relevant to barium-chain upstream monitoring.Medium-high as an upstream proxy; barite data should be combined with supplier-specific barium-chemical audits.